US Emission Tracker for Potent GHGs

 Figure 2: Emissions totals derived for different regions within the US.
 See map to see how those regions are specified.

 Figure 3: Regional per capita emissions for each region.
-Values are derived from the annual regional totals in Figure 2 after dividing by the population in each region for each year (source: U.S. Census tabulated spreadsheet on GitHub).
+Values are derived from the annual regional totals (combined method) in Figure 2 after dividing by the population in each region for each year (source: U.S. Census data downloaded from FRED).

 Click here for a map defining the emission regions, and the distribution of emission sensitivity provided by the sampling network.

 Figure 4: Top-ten emitting states, mean emission during the period indicated.
 Only mean emissions are shown here because uncertainties associated with the limited number of current measurement locations allow reliable emission estimates for only some states on a year-to-year basis.

 Acknowledgements: This work is made possible by the efforts of many scientists, engineers, and technicians in NOAA/GML involved with greenhouse gas measurements and their interpretation, including observatory staff at field sites.
 We want to express our gratitude to Dr. Phil DeCola for his support of this work.
 This work was also supported, in part, by the NOAA cooperative agreement with the Cooperative Institute for Research in Environmental Sciences, grant number NA17OAR432010.
 Funding has also been provided by NOAA Climate Program Office’s AC4 program, the Grantham Foundation, and the High Tide Foundation.
 Support for tower operations in California was provided in part by the California Energy Commission Natural Gas program, the California Air Resources Board, and the U.S. Department of Energy, Biological and Environmental Research Program at Lawrence Berkeley National Laboratory under the U.S. Department of Energy contract DE-AC02-05CH11231.